Mohsin Kamal (general)

-Mohsin Kamal (1953 – 6 December 2020) was a senior officer in the Pakistan Army who served as Commander of X Corps and Chairman of the Azad Jammu & Kashmir Public Service Commission.
+Mohsin Kamal (1953 – 6 December 2020) was a general in the Pakistan Army who served as Commander of X Corps and Chairman of the Azad Jammu & Kashmir Public Service Commission.

 Early life and education

 Kamal was born in Sialkot in 1953 and received early education in Muzaffarabad.
 Later he joined Cadet College Hasan Abdal, and studied there until he completed his 12th.
 Later he joined the Pakistan Military Academy.

 Military career

 Kamal was commissioned in 1972 in the 17th Punjab Regiment.

 Throughout his career, he commanded two infantry battalions as lieutenant colonel and a brigade as brigadier general.
 He also served as the Chief of Staff of a corps.
 He was an instructor at the School of Infantry and Tactics.
 Later he was appointed as the CommandantCommand and Staff College, Quetta, and King Abdul Aziz Military Academy in Saudi Arabia.

 In 2005, Kamal was appointed commander of the Force Command Northern Areas.
 In October 2007, he was promoted to lieutenant general.
 Following his promotion, he was appointed as the Commander X Corps.